awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

 1. Choose **Update Trust Policy** to finish\.

 1. Associate the IAM role with a Kubernetes service account\.
-For more information, see [Specifying an IAM role for your service account](specify-service-account-role.md)\.<a name="create-service-account-cli"></a>
+For more information, see [Associate an IAM role to a service account](specify-service-account-role.md)\.<a name="create-service-account-cli"></a>

-**To create your service account with the AWS CLI**
+**To create your IAM role with the AWS CLI**

 1. Set your AWS account ID to an environment variable with the following command\.